All My Children: 1980s

 The show tackled the issue of drug use when Mark La Mura's character, Mark Dalton, becomes addicted to cocaine after years of casual use.
 His half-sister, Erica, stages an intervention with his friends to have him confront his problems.
-They practice a tough love-policy that has Mark admit to the addiction.
-The informative episode showed how to hold an intervention, and the stages to go through for a successful confrontation.
-On March 18, 1985, the episode of All My Children included the scene while Erica Kane (Susan Lucci) met and became friends with Stephen J. Cannell, the writer, creator, and producer of drama shows The A-Team, Riptide, Hunter, and Wiseguy.
+They practice a tough love policy that requires Mark's admission of his addiction.

-Controversy was prompted in 1987 with the arrival of Cindy Parker (Ellen Wheeler), who would later fall in love with Stuart.
-The character was revealed to have AIDS.
+Controversy was prompted in 1987 with the arrival of Cindy Parker (Ellen Wheeler), who later fell in love with Stuart.
+Cindy was revealed to have AIDS.
 Through visits by now-Dr. Angie Hubbard, the show educated the public on how the disease was spread and how to prevent it.
-Cindy had contracted HIV from her husband, Fred, played by Mark Morrison who contracted it from sharing needles for drug use.
+Cindy had contracted HIV from her husband, Fred, played by Mark Morrison, who contracted it from sharing needles for drug use.
 Cindy is attacked by a vigilante hate group led by her niece, Skye Chandler.
-The tragedy of the attack shows the extremes of violence that occur every day to individuals with the disease.
 Cindy marries Stuart and he adopts her son, Scott.
-She dies early in 1989 in one of the show's most watched episodes.
-ABC wanted changes at All My Children.
-The show was getting about 6.5 million viewers per episode, but there was sentiment that the program had lost its unique sense of humor and was simply copying other soaps with action/adventure storylines.
-Efforts were made to bring the show back to the glory days of the late 1970s and early 1980s.
+She dies early in 1989 in one of the show's most-watched episodes.

 Felicia Minei Behr was hired as the new executive producer in early 1989.
 Having been a producer on Ryan's Hope, Behr was familiar with All My Children, having been an associate producer from 1970 to 1975.
 Among the stories featured was a baby storyline involving the characters of Adam, Brooke, Tad, and Dixie (Cady McClain).
 By this time, the show had also found a "hit couple" in Cecily and Nico (portrayed by Rosa Nevin and Maurice Benard), but Behr was unable to convince either to remain with the show, and the duo left at the end of 1989.